CORPORATE GOVERNANCE and OFFICER / DIRECTOR / AUDITOR LIABILITY

 Corporate governance related issues frequently play a central role in high-stakes commercial litigation, particularly considering the ever-heightening scrutiny faced by boards and managers from investors and regulators such as the SEC.
 Whether related to corporate transactions, incomplete or inaccurate disclosures, director independence, fiduciary duties, fraud/negligence, or other issues, BVA has the capabilities to rigorously analyze the situation and provide clear, persuasive expert testimony on often complex issues.
 BVA’s experts bring a “real world” perspective to such matters, having served on, and advised countless companies, boards and committees, as well as having had extensive involvement in numerous corporate transactions.

-The Action: On behalf of Defendant CFO, analyzed evidence to determine whether the CFO had exercised the degree of care that a reasonably prudent accountant would have exercised in the circumstances.
+On behalf of Defendant CFO, BVA analyzed evidence to determine whether the CFO had exercised the degree of care that a reasonably prudent accountant would have exercised in the circumstances.
 Determined that the CFO had exercised an appropriate degree of care.
 Issued an expert report and testified at deposition.